clonesec/osCollect_Sharing/README.markdown

 3. **git clone git://github.com/clonesec/osCollect_Sharing.git oscollectsharing** ... to download and create the oscollectsharing folder
 4. cd **oscollectsharing**
 5. **bundle install --deployment --without assets development test** ... to install **rails** and all of the gems in the **Gemfile**
-6. edit **config/database.yml** ... edit as appropriate for your installation of MySQL and the oscollect database
+6. edit config/database.yml.example and save as **config/database.yml** ... edit as appropriate for your installation of MySQL and the oscollect database
-7. **bundle exec rake db:migrate** ... create the oscollect database
+7. **bundle exec rake db:migrate** ... create the oscollect_sharing database
 8. **bundle exec rake db:seed** ... create the initial **admin** user, edit this file to change the admin password and email
-9. **bundle exec rake assets:precompile** ... compress/prepare assets to be served by a web server (optional if not using a web server)
+9. **bundle exec rake assets:precompile** ... compress/prepare assets to be served by a web server
-10. visit http://oscollectsharing.com:8888/ (use your domain) in a web browser
+10. visit http://oscollectsharing.com:8888/ (replace with your domain and port) in a web browser

 ***